urol-e5/protocols/2020-01-01-Total-Protein-Protocol.md

 (9 standards + 20 samples) x (2 replicates) x (200 μL of WR) = 11,600 μL WR
 (9 standards + 40 samples) x (2 replicates) x (200 μL of WR) = 19,600 μL WR

-2. Prepare WR by mixing 50 parts of BCA Reagent A with 1 part of BCA Reagent B (50:1, Reagent A:B) in a sterile glass bottle of the appropriate size based on how many samples are going to be run.
+2. Prepare WR by mixing 50 parts of BCA Reagent A with 1 part of BCA Reagent B (50:1, Reagent A:B) in a clean protein-free container of the appropriate size, based on how many samples are going to be run.

 **Microplate Procedure (Sample to WR ratio = 1:8) from Pierce BCA Protein Assay Kit:**
 1. Pipette 25 μL of each standard or unknown sample into duplicate microplate wells.